MSatiro/direct-cn-android/README.md

 Ipv4:Port `(ex: 136.361.221.211:43578)`

-Every time you start an online game, people will have these three addresses choices to use
+Every time you start an online game, people will have these three addresses choices to use.

 # **Tips:**